RickaPrincy/rcli/README.md

 With RCli, you can effortlessly handle user interactions, process input, and implement features like help commands (your_cli -h).

+For the color, RCli use [TColor](http://github.com/RickaPrincy/TColor)

 # BUILD :hammer:

-#### I recommend using RCli as a CMake submodule.
-However, if you prefer to build it separately, here's how you can do it:

 - Dependancies
     - CMake (Version 3.27 or later)